Are you planning to attend a job fair without a suit?

 I think this week will be less tough than the other weeks for all of us, hopefully.
 This week I am planning to register for spring 2017 semester.
 Some of students already start to register, but here is tutorial for registration for students who didn’t do yet.

 How is your semester going?
 How was your midterm?
 I will have three more tests after this week!
+So excited!

 Today, Oct 9th! is special day in Korea which is my country and i want to share with you.
 It will be a informative blog today but i am sure you will have fun.